ekschumacher/Quercus_IUCN_samp_sims/README.md

 <b><p><h1 style="color:red;font-size:20px;">Files Types</b></p></h1>

 Parameter files:
-.par .txt
+<p>.par .txt</p>
-Edited in text editor Notepad++
+<p>Edited in text editor Notepad++</p>
-These are input to the software fastsimcoal to create genetic datasets The .par signifies parameter files.
+<p>These are input to the software fastsimcoal to create genetic datasets The .par signifies parameter files.
 They contain information to create the genetic datasets via a coalescent simulation, including population sizes and migration rates.
 Parameter files are written in the text editor Notepad++
-You can run fastsimcoal through the command line with the prompt: fsc26 <\file_name> -g 1 -n 1000 Here we used 1 for the genetic data type of all simulations, representing diploid individuals and 1000 for 1000 simulation replicates.
+You can run fastsimcoal through the command line with the prompt: fsc26 <\file_name> -g 1 -n 1000 Here we used 1 for the genetic data type of all simulations, representing diploid individuals and 1000 for 1000 simulation replicates.</p>

 Genotype files:
-.arp .gen
+<p>.arp .gen</p>
-Arlequin files are the outputs of the empirical results and simulations - .arp - which are then converted to genepop files (.gen) which are then read into R using adegenet as genind objects.
+<p>Arlequin files are the outputs of the empirical results and simulations - .arp - which are then converted to genepop files (.gen) which are then read into R using adegenet as genind objects. </p>

 Rscripts:
-.R .Rdata
+<p>.R .Rdata</p>
-For this project, R scripts were used to import .arp files into R for conversion to .gen files through adegenet package, convert .gen files to genind objects through adegenet package, analyze data through functions associated with the adegenet package.
+<p>For this project, R scripts were used to import .arp files into R for conversion to .gen files through adegenet package, convert .gen files to genind objects through adegenet package, analyze data through functions associated with the adegenet package. </p>

 <b><p><h1 style="color:red;font-size:20px;">Directory Contents</b></p></h1>